kwisatzheadache/resume/resume.md

 Summary
 ---------

-*   Michael is a Kansas City native, with a fierce interest in artificial intelligence and human cognition.
-With a background in Psychology and Statistics from the University of Kansas, he is currently exploring machine learning from the ground up.
-While he may put you to sleep explaining how cool it is that machines can learn at all, you might find it more enjoyable to ask about his dog Bruno.
-Check out his latest work over at github (https://github.com/kwisatzheadache).
+*   Born in Kansas but world-traveled and thirsty for knowledge, Michael now thrives in the quest to unravel the unknown mysteries that lay ahead with machine learning.
+His fierce intelligence and interest in human cognition provide an unending supply of drive and determination.
+Graduating summa cum laude from the University of Kansas, his Psychology and Statistics background provided him with a basic tool kit, but his current exploration and command of machine learning has ignited a torrent of passion within him, transforming his array of tools into a purposeful machine.
+Michael has immersed himself in this field.
+His latest work at github speaks for itself.

 work